47degrees/arrow-slides/processed-slides/arrow-meta.md

 **AST**

-Arrow-meta intercepts AST and it's resulting models.
+Arrow-meta intercepts AST the phase and it's resulting models.

 This is significant because being able to change components of an AST allows us to alter the surface level of the language without changing the rest of the compiler (although we can and usually do).

 ---